Skip to Content Back to Homepage

 Galen Joseph-Hunter has served as Executive Director of Wave Farm since 2002.
 She has organized and curated numerous exhibitions and events internationally, as well as published multiple books on transmission arts.
 Of going solar with SunCommon, she says: “We discovered that we could not only power the property here, all the installations, the study center, but through remote metering we could also offset the incredible consumption at our radio station’s tower site, and it was a dream come true.”

-As part of our partnership, each installation on the campus has been captured in a series of short films, produced by SunCommon, embodying the spirit and experience of the art.
+As part of our partnership, a couple of Wave Farm’s installation were captured in a series of short films, produced by SunCommon, embodying the spirit and experience of the art.
 Through this virtual tour, we are increasing Wave Farm’s virtual footprint and global accessibility, as well as drawing more folks into the Transmission Arts community.
-Check out a couple of our favorites and visit wavefarm.org to see the interactive map!
+Check out a couple of our favorites below, and visit wavefarm.org to see an interactive map and their full lineup of programming.

 Pond Station